Educational Programs Offered through Houston Geriatric Education Center

 Geriatric Resource Nurse/Case Manager Course - Continuing Education Program Offered by UTHealth School of Nursing

 The Houston Geriatric Education Center (H-GEC) is funded by a grant from HRSA (Health Resources and Services Administration) of the Department of Health and Human Services.
 The grant was initially funded in 2007 with renewed funding for five years beginning in 2010.
-The H-GEC has established a collaborative partnership in geriatric education and training with faculty in the UTHealth Schools (Medicine, Nursing, Dentistry, Public Health, and Biomedical Informatics) and in the neighboring Schools of Occupational Therapy and Physical Therapy at Texas Woman's University and the Schools of Pharmacy and Social Work at the University of Houston.
+The H-GEC has established a collaborative partnership in geriatric education and training with faculty in the UTHealth Schools (Medicine, Nursing, Dentistry, Public Health, and Biomedical Informatics) and in the neighboring Schools of Occupational Therapy and Physical Therapy at Texas Woman's University and the College of Pharmacy, Graduate College of Social Work, and Department of Communication Sciences and Disorders at the University of Houston.
 The interdisciplinary faculty designs and develops curriculum and educates healthcare students, providers, and faculty and community service providers, such as adult protection staff, local police and sheriff departments, financial planners, elder law attorneys, and voluntary ombudsmen, on the care of vulnerable elders.
 Topics include:

 - Basic care of frail elders